Documentation

 - When a different version of PHP, that has a different default encryption algorithm, has been installed.

-In the case of MonoCMS, it depends on the server performance.
+In our case the value of cost depends on the server performance.
 MonoCMS follows the PHP example of automatically finding a good cost.
 In case of a hardware upgrade or the system is transferred to another server, or even just a usual login, it is possible that the cost will change and force password_needs_rehash to re-hash the user password.
-This is done while the user is logging in.
+This is done while the user is logging in

 password_needs_rehash($password, PASSWORD_DEFAULT, ["cost" => $cost]);